EasyRy/CRA-PCN/README.md

 Otherwise, you need to download ShapeNet-55/34 dataset from [here](https://github.com/yuxumin/PoinTr/blob/master/DATASET.md), and then unzip it and put it under ./data.

+### MVP dataset
+You can download MVP dataset from this [link](https://drive.google.com/drive/folders/1XxZ4M_dOB3_OG1J6PnpNvrGTie5X9Vk), and put these two .h5 files in MVP folder.
+The input & output resolution is 2048.

 ❗After data preparation, the overall directory structure should be:
 ```
 │CRA-PCN/